Lessons from Tenderbids Ltd v Electrical Waste Management Ltd – No ‘Pay-Now, Argue Later’! Part 1

 Image 7

 In light of Ryan Turner’s Society of Construction Law paper (Turner, Ryan.
-210, May 2018, Hanging by a slender thread: Design obligations in construction contracts following MT Højgaard v E.ON) ,[1] and following the Supreme Court judgment,[2] this article will reflect upon English Law and the design obligations of construction contractors in both design-build […]
+210, May 2018, Hanging by a slender thread: Design obligations in construction contracts following MT Højgaard v E.ON) ,[1] and following the Supreme Court judgment,[2] this article will reflect upon English Law and the design obligations of construction contractors in both design-build and […]

 AI in construction planning and scheduling – bring back the ‘cost and bonus surveyor’ !